apache/cassandra/doc/source/cql/ddl.rst

 Another useful property of a partition is that when writing data, all the updates belonging to a single partition are done *atomically* and in *isolation*, which is not the case across partitions.

-The proper choice of the partition key and clustering columns for a table is probably one of the most important aspect of data modeling in Cassandra, and it largely impact which queries can be performed, and how efficiently they are.
+The proper choice of the partition key and clustering columns for a table is probably one of the most important aspects of data modeling in Cassandra, and it largely impacts which queries can be performed, and how efficient they are.

 .. _clustering-columns: